 Why Do You Housesit?
 What Is The Main Motivation?

-We love animals, and while traveling quite a lot, we can’t have a pet, so this is an excellent compromise as we get to do both.
-We also like to travel slowly to spend time working, having downtime, and seeing places at a slower pace over a more extended period rather than tiring ourselves out sightseeing all the time.
+We love animals, but we can’t have a pet while traveling quite a lot, so this is an excellent compromise as we get to do both.
+We also like to travel slowly to spend time working, having downtime, and seeing places at a slower pace over a more extended period ,rather than tiring ourselves out sightseeing all the time.

-I find you get to know a place well when doing everyday things like food shopping, getting the bus, and chatting with neighbors.
+You get to know a place well when you do everyday things like food shopping, taking the bus, and chatting with neighbors.

 How Did You Find Out About Housesitting?